Herceg Novi: Under the Ottomans

+Modern Age

-Republic of Venice gained control of the city and included it into Albania Veneta, an administrative unit on the territory of present-day coastal Montenegro.
+In 1687, the city was captured by the Republic of Venice under Girolamo Corner, and included it into Albania Veneta, an administrative unit on the territory of present-day coastal Montenegro.
 In Venice, the city was known as Castelnuovo.
 The Venetians refortified the old town walls and towers and reinforced the fortress with a Citadella tower (destroyed in an earthquake in 1979).
 On 24 August 1798, Herceg Novi was annexed by Habsburg Austria but was then ceded to Russia as per the Treaty of Pressburg on 26 December 1805.
 The Russians officially occupied Herceg Novi between 28 February 1806 and 12 August 1807.

 On 7 July 1807, Herceg Novi was ceded to Napoleon I Bonaparte's French Empire as per the Treaty of Tilsit.
 Official French rule over Herceg Novi began on 12 August 1807, when the Russians left the city.
 The city was part of Dalmatia until 14 October 1809, when it was annexed to the newly created Illyrian Provinces.

 Herceg Novi, as well as the rest of the Bay of Kotor, was overtaken by Montenegrin forces in 1813.
 It was under control of a temporary government based in Dobrota between 11 September 1813 and 10 June 1814, which was supported by Montenegro.
 The appearance of Austrian forces in 1814 caused the Prince-Bishop of Montenegro to turn over the territory to Austrian administration on 11 June.
 After Herceg Novi was retaken, as well as the rest of the bay, it became part of the Dalmatian crownland.
 The bay was under Austro-Hungarian control until 1918.

+20th century

 In 1900, the two names ERZEG NOVI and CASTELNUOVO PRESSO CATTARO were used in bilingual cancellations.

 The Kingdom of Montenegro attempted to retake the Bay of Kotor during World War I, it was bombarded from Lovćen, but by 1916 Austria-Hungary defeated Montenegro.

 On 7 November 1918, the Serbian Army entered the bay and were greeted by the people as Slavic liberators.
 The bay later became a part of the self-proclaimed State of Slovenes, Croats and Serbs.
 Within a month, this region united with Serbia as part of the Kingdom of Serbs, Croats and Slovenes, renamed to Yugoslavia in 1929.
 The bay was a municipality of Dalmatia until it was, like all historic entities, abolished in 1922.
 It was incorporated into the Zeta Oblast (province), from 1929 style Zeta Banate.

 Herceg Novi was annexed by Mussolini's fascist Italy during World War II in 1941.
 It became a part of the province of Cattaro.

 Herceg Novi was later retaken by Yugoslav Partisan forces on 10 September 1943.
 Within Tito's Communist reformed Yugoslavia, Herceg Novi became part of the People's Republic of Montenegro.

+On 8 April 1970, following the USSR vs. Rest of the World 'Match of the Century' hosted in Belgrade, Yugoslavia, a blitz chess tournament was held in Herceg Novi, featuring four World Champions, the field was considered the strongest of any blitz tournament in modern chess history.